2025 Updates

 Are the City’s finances stable?

-The City is in a stable financial position thanks to robust financial policies and practices, including:
+Yes, thanks to robust financial policies and practices, including:

 • Reserves to stabilize our finances by supporting one-time pressures on our operating budget.
-The Financial Stabilization Reserve (FSR) was used to offset recent deficits as well as one-time pressures during the pandemic.

 • Budget practices that help us manage ongoing costs like fuel, utilities and labour that can fluctuate significantly in a 4-year cycle.

 • A strong AA+ credit rating, which shows the City is managing its finances prudently and has the capacity to meet its financial commitments.
-Our credit rating provides the City access to lower long-term borrowing costs to help pay for some construction projects.
+Our credit rating gives the City access to lower long-term borrowing costs to help pay for some construction projects.

-While the City’s finances are stable, we are facing both short-term and long-term challenges.
+While the City’s finances are stable, we are facing both short and long-term challenges.
 The City is transparently identifying financial challenges and recommending solutions to deal with them.
 Budget challenges are shorter-term term and the fiscal gap is longer-term.

 What are the City’s budget challenges and what’s being done to manage them?